Do you have problems with your Oppo Pad?

 Make sure you use apps from well-regarded developers and that you install all apps from the Play Store.

-Buggy apps can overheat your tablet.
+Buggy apps can overheat your smartphone.
 Update apps to fix the overheating issue.

 Extended Video Recording

 The camera on your device drains the battery quickly if used for a long time.
-Unfortunately, it also overheats your tablet.
+Unfortunately, it also overheats your phone.

 Using the camera with the flash on will heat Oppo Pad and drain the battery faster.
 So, turn off the flash if it is not required.